Using Logical Specifications of Objectives in Multi-Objective Reinforcement Learning: Introduction

 Multi-Task RL (MTRL) \citep{caruana1997multitask} is a generalization of MORL in which an agent learns to complete multiple tasks simultaneously, often with the ultimate goal of completing some more complex task.
 Recently, Universal Value Function Approximators (UVFA) \citep{schaul2015universal} were developed for MTRL to learn state or Q-values over multiple goals.
 UVFAs require a goal parameterization as input usually defined as an element of the state \citep{andrychowicz2017hindsight}.
 However, there are many multi-task scenarios that cannot be parameterized by elements of the environment state.
 Multiple objectives offer an alternative means of expressing multiple competing objectives.

-The contributions of this work can be defined in two parts.
-First, we propose a simple language based on propositional logic to specify logical combinations of multiple objectives.
+The goal of this work is to demonstrate that \textbf{formal language combined with MORL provides an interpretable method for human users to specify complex behaviors for RL agents post-training}.
+We do this in two parts.
+First, we propose a simple formal language based on propositional logic to specify logical combinations of multiple objectives.
 This language is equipped with quantitative semantics that are used to define scalarization functions for MORL.
 The resulting scalarization functions can express complex logical combinations of objectives and are more interpretable than traditional weight vectors.
 The language also acts as a way of specifying goals for multi-task learning that will be parameterized to use UVFAs.
 Second, we develop a MORL agent for use with this language.
 The agent prepends a recurrent encoder onto a UVFA architecture to parameterize goals specified in our language.
 The agent also follows a learning curriculum over specifications to improve training speed and performance.

-We demonstrate that our agent generalizes to never-before-seen specifications defined in our language by providing a test set of novel specifications; this can be seen as a form of zero-shot RL.
+We demonstrate that our agent generalizes to never-before-seen specifications defined in our language by providing a test set of novel specifications; this can be seen as a form of zero-shot RL showing that a human user can specify novel combinations of objectives post-training.
 Performance on test sets is compared to baseline agents trained on single specifications, and we show that our agent performs comparably to baselines despite having never been trained on the test specifications.
 We demonstrate this over multiple grid worlds with various objectives.
 Finally, we demonstrate our agent's ability to quickly specialize to novel specifications post-training.